tc-dickson/vocab_practice/vocab_words.md

 **Heterodoxy** (n): deviation from accepted or orthodox standards or beliefs<br>
 "Change is often marked by *heterodoxy* in which the customs of the time are rejected in favor of new ways of living."<br>

+**Idiom** (n): a group of words established by usage as having a meaning not deducible from those of the individual words<br>
+"The phrase 'raining cats and dogs' is an *idiom* because its meaning as 'heavy rain' has absolutely nothing to do with animals falling from the sky."<br>

+**Idiomatic** (adj): language peculiar to a particular group<br>
+"I ran into a few phrases that were *idiomatic* to Southerners whilst on my mission."<br>

 **Ignoble** (adj): not honorable in character or purpose<br>
 "We often have to overcome the *ignoble* and childish feelings of lashing out against or making fun of someone."<br>